-For the second straight year Father Bill’s & MainSpring (FBMS) has canceled FoodFest, our signature fundraiser, due to the uncertainties caused by the pandemic.
-In its place, we are planning a series of small donor receptions at the locations of our FoodFest restaurant partners.
+For the second straight year Father Bill’s & MainSpring (FBMS) canceled FoodFest, our signature fundraiser, due to the uncertainties caused by the pandemic.
+In its place, we planned small donor receptions featuring some of our longtime FoodFest restaurant partners.

 Since the start of the pandemic, our monthly operating costs have increased significantly.
 We are filled with hope that our community will continue to come together for our neighbors in need.

 If you are interested in becoming a Supporter, please contact FBMS Corporate & Foundations Relations Specialist Brendan Monahan at email@example.com or at 508-427-6448 x2286.

 Thank you to our 2021 Supporters for helping provide care to our neighbors experiencing homelessness.

 If you are interested in learning more about supporting our mission, contact Brendan Monahan, Corporate & Foundation Relations Specialist, at 508-427-6448 x2286 or email firstname.lastname@example.org.

 During the darkest days of the pandemic, our community rallied together to protect our neighbors experiencing homelessness, many of whom are elderly or immunocompromised.

 Together, with our Heroes of Hope, we have saved lives.

 • Opened up satellite shelters in Quincy and Brockton, making social distancing possible for guests.